 - Enhance Communication.

 Both executive and administrative assistants act as communication hubs for their company.
-They work as a link between internal and external teams and executives to ensure messages are relayed accurately.
-This saves time and fosters a cohesive work environment. - Increase Company Productivity.
+They link internal and external teams and executives to ensure messages are relayed accurately, saving time and fostering a cohesive work environment. - Increase Company Productivity.

 Executive and administrative assistants increase a company’s productivity by streamlining organizational workflow.
 This includes handling various tasks, such as scheduling meetings and leaving valuable time for executives to focus on high-priority projects. - Promote Coordination and Collaboration.